 November marks the beginning of summer in Antarctica, summer being a relative term, and the beginning of the Antarctic travel season.
-Right about now boats of various shapes and sizes full of passengers of various shapes and sizes are leaving Ushuaia (the southernmost town in the world), braving the Drake Passage, and heading for Antarctica as the short tourist season opens.
+Right about now boats of various shapes and sizes full of passengers of various shapes and sizes are leaving Ushuaia (the southernmost town in the world), crossing the notorious Drake Passage, and heading for Antarctica as the short tourist season opens.
 Penguins rule the frozen continent.
 The rest of us are just visiting.
 We visited Antarctica last year right about this time aboard the M/V Antarctic Dream.
 Get inspired with our Antarctica travel videos.

 Here we’re debuting some videos we shot in Antarctica to give you even more reasons to get there yourself.

 Penguins are adorable.
 Orcas are deadly.
 Seals are way bigger than you think.
 We got close to all of them.
 Check it out in our video, below.